devbzwlyukfkz5t/Perfect-Ubuntu-Guide/README.md

 [openXR](https://www.khronos.org/OpenXR/) is a free, open standard that provides high-performance access to Augmented Reality (AR) and Virtual Reality (VR) collectively known as XR—platforms and devices.

-[Monado](https://monado.dev/) is the first OpenXR™ runtime for GNU/Linux.
+[Monado](https://monado.dev/) is the first OpenXR? runtime for GNU/Linux.
 Monado aims to jump-start development of an open source XR ecosystem and provide the fundamental building blocks for device vendors to target the GNU/Linux platform.

 [Libsurvive](https://github.com/cntools/libsurvive) is a set of tools and libraries that enable 6 dof tracking on lighthouse and vive based systems that is completely open source and can run on any device.
 It currently supports both SteamVR 1.0 and SteamVR 2.0 generation of devices and should support any tracked object commercially available.